ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro.md

 * Easier debugging.
 * More intuitive code.

 PyTorch also seamlessly integrates with Python, which creates a native coding experience.
 Its deep integration with GPU acceleration also makes it a powerful tool for both research and production environments.
-This combination of flexibility, usability, and performance has ensured PyTorch’s rapid adoption, particualrly in academic research, where experimentation and iteration are crucial activities.
+This combination of flexibility, usability, and performance has ensured PyTorch’s rapid adoption, particularly in academic research, where experimentation and iteration are crucial activities.

 A typical process for creating a feedforward neural network in PyTorch involves defining a sequential stack of fully-connected layers, which are also known as linear layers.
 Each layer transforms the input by applying a set of weights and biases, followed by an activation function like ReLU.
 PyTorch supports this process using the torch.nn module, where layers are easily defined and composed.